MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/navigation.md

 ### Handling Navigation Requests

 Xamarin.Forms provides the [`NavigationPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.NavigationPage/) class, which implements a hierarchical navigation experience in which the user is able to navigate through pages, forwards and backwards, as desired.
-For more information about hierarchical navigation, see [Hierarchical Navigation](https://developer.xamarin.com/guides/xamarin-forms/application-fundamentals/navigation/hierarchical/) on the Xamarin Developer Center.
+For more information about hierarchical navigation, see [Hierarchical Navigation](~/xamarin-forms/app-fundamentals/navigation/hierarchical.md).

 Rather than use the [`NavigationPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.NavigationPage/) class directly, the eShopOnContainers app wraps the `NavigationPage` class in the `CustomNavigationView` class, as shown in the following code example: